• SearchSearch

 Thick jungles blanket the A Shau Valley

 Depending on which sites you visit, it takes about 2 hours to reach either the DMZ or the A Shau by car from Hue.
-The ride bumps along rugged, twisting roads (take motion sickness precautions if you’re prone to that), but you will be rewarded with truly arresting vistas, even in the rain and fog.
+The ride bumps along rugged, twisting roads (take precautions if you’re prone to motion sickness), but you will be rewarded with truly arresting vistas, even in the rain and fog.
 Hilltops once shorn to accommodate military fire bases have been reclaimed by jungle greenery, and the somber beauty is breathtaking.

 Ho Quyen Arena and Long Chau Temple